 So it stands to reason that picking out a gift for such a rider should be carefully considered.
-And it’s with that in mind, that this list of small gifts (most of which are practical) has been composed.
+And it’s with that in mind, that this list of gifts for motorcyclists (most of which are practical) has been composed.

 First on the list is the ever-enduring and trusty gift idea – a book.